 1. Analyze Your Credit Report

-Once you have established a credit history for your business that is separate from your personal credit, you should check your report regularly – and not just the numerical score.
+The first step is establishing a credit history for your business that is separate from your personal credit.
+Once you’ve done that, you should check your report regularly – and not just the numerical score.

 2. Pay Your Bills on Time